JohnReeves/lolcode/index.md

 ## We're going to be using a website called www.repl.it to have fun with lolcode.

-* Open repl.it open in a new tab) [repl.it/languages/LOLCODE](http://repl.it/languages/LOLCODE)
+* Open repl.it open in a new tab [repl.it/languages/LOLCODE](http://repl.it/languages/LOLCODE)

-Press the buttons in the top bar regularly:

-* Run - when you want to test your code
+* Press the Run button in the top bar regularly to test your code.

-* Save - when you think it works and you wanna share

 ![Imgur](http://i.imgur.com/l3EsgJk.png)